Rick Brunson: Coaching career

 From January to April 2007, Brunson worked as an assistant coach with the Denver Nuggets, focusing on player development.
 From 2007 to 2009, he was with the University of Virginia as the Cavaliers' director of basketball operations.
 In May 2009, Brunson was hired as assistant coach for the Hartford Hawks men's basketball team.
-On September 9, 2010, Brunson was hired as an assistant coach for the Chicago Bulls.
+On September 8, 2010, Brunson was hired as an assistant coach for the Chicago Bulls.

 During the 2012–13 season, Brunson served as an assistant coach to Mike Dunlap on the Charlotte Bobcats' staff.

-Brunson was also an assistant coach with the Minnesota Timberwolves from 2016 to 2018.
-In May 2018, Brunson resigned amidst allegations made against him regarding misconduct toward women.
+On September 25, 2016, Brunson was hired by the Minnesota Timberwolves as an assistant coach.
+In May 2018, Brunson resigned amidst allegations made against him regarding misconduct toward two women, while strongly denying the accusations.

 Brunson coached at Camden High School in Camden, New Jersey.
 He was Dajuan Wagner Jr.'s head coach.
 Brunson resigned prior to the 2020–21 season while Camden High was ranked the #7 team in the country, but changed his mind a couple days later and remained the coach until 2022.

 On June 2, 2022, Brunson was hired by the New York Knicks as an assistant coach.

 Personal life

-Brunson met his wife, Sandra, at Temple University where he played for the Owls men's basketball team and she played volleyball.
+Brunson met his wife, Sandra, at Temple University, where he played for the Owls men's basketball team and she played volleyball.
 Rick went on to spend nine seasons in the NBA.
 The couple has two children: Jalen (born 1996) and Erica (born c.
 2000/01).
 The family settled in Cherry Hill, New Jersey for much of his NBA career, but moved seven times before settling in Lincolnshire, Illinois, in 2010 where Jalen played his high school career for Adlai E. Stevenson High School before joining Villanova.

 Jalen was named the 2014 and 2015 Illinois Boys' Basketball Gatorade Player of the Year as a junior and senior, was named to the 2015 McDonald's All-American Boys Game roster, was named Illinois Mr. Basketball, and led his team to the 2015 Illinois High School Association Class 4A championship.
 Jalen is currently a player for the New York Knicks of the National Basketball Association (NBA).

-Arrest

-Brunson was arrested in June 2014 and indicted on charges of attempted criminal sexual assault, criminal sexual abuse, aggravated battery and domestic battery following an encounter with a massage therapist at a Lifetime Fitness in Vernon Hills.
-Authorities say Brunson used the name of retired NBA star Patrick Ewing to book an appointment in April with the massage therapist who had previously notified Brunson that she would no longer provide him with massages.
-Brunson pleaded not guilty to all charges.
-He later testified that the incident that led to the charges was a consensual act as part of an ongoing extramarital relationship.
-He was eventually acquitted.
+Brunson met Tom Thibodeau in the summer of 1987 when he was 15 years old and they both played in men's league games in Salem.
+According to both Brunson and Thibodeau, their shared competitiveness on the court led to a partnership that saw Brunson being an assistant with Thibodeau on the Timberwolves, the Bulls and now the Knicks.

+In 2014, he was indicted for attempted criminal sexual assault, criminal sexual abuse, aggravated battery and domestic battery.